 Aviation’s busiest year in 2019 saw a £30bn balance of trade deficit in tourism, with more money spent abroad than being brought in, according to the Office for National Statistics.
 So more cheap flights makes no sense.

 The costs of damage caused by worsening climate change will rub out any benefits from the government’s Green Power Plan in 5 years according to the New Economics Foundation.
-And the Office for Budget Responsibility has warned that the costs of failing to achieve Net Zero will exceed those of achieving it.
+The Office for Budget Responsibility has warned that the costs of failing to achieve Net Zero will exceed those of achieving it.

 Being woken at night by aircraft noise increases the chance of stroke and heart disease according to the World Health Organisation, adding to the NHS burden.